vsivsi/meteor-job/README.md

 ### class Job

-`Job` has a bunch of Class methods and properties to help with creating Jobs and getting work for them.
+`Job` has a bunch of Class methods and properties to help with creating and managing Jobs and getting work for them.

 #### `Job.setDDP(ddp)`